Do you know how to adhere to PCI Security Standards Council rules on credit card data storage?

 To prevent fraud and theft, the PCI Security Standards Council states that a company taking credit card numbers must comply with data storage rules.
-In pursuit of PCI compliance, many companies keep processes beyond the scope of PCI DSS.
+In pursuit of achieving PCI compliance, many companies keep processes beyond the scope of PCI DSS.

 Card Security Fraud is on the increase and businesses need to ensure that they are carrying out the necessary safeguards to protect the consumer.
 Businesses handling payment transactions over the telephone are now under considerable pressure to ensure that their call recording system is PCI Compliant.